Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-administration/README.md

 A role assignment is the association of a role definition to a service principal.
 They can be created, listed, fetched individually, and deleted.

 ### Key Vault Backup client
 The Key Vault Backup Client provides both synchronous and asynchronous operations for performing full key backups, full key restores, and selective key restores.
-Asynchronous (KeyVaultBackupAsyncClient) and synchronous (KeyVaultBackupClient) clients exist in the SDK allowing for the selection of a client based on an application's use case.
+Asynchronous (`KeyVaultBackupAsyncClient`) and synchronous (`KeyVaultBackupClient`) clients exist in the SDK allowing for the selection of a client based on an application's use case.

 > NOTE: The backing store for key backups is a blob storage container using Shared Access Signature authentication.
-For more details on creating a SAS token using the BlobServiceClient, see the [Azure Storage Blobs client README][storage_readme_sas_token].
+For more details on creating a SAS token using the `BlobServiceClient`, see the [Azure Storage Blobs client README][storage_readme_sas_token].
 Alternatively, it is possible to [generate a SAS token in Storage Explorer][portal_sas_token].

 ### Backup Operation
 A backup operation represents a long-running operation for a full key backup.